ishank4/ishank4.github.io/about.md

 ### Key role(s)
--1) Handling and maintenance of GPU infrastructure that involved running different tests and regressions.
+- 1) Handling and maintenance of GPU infrastructure that involved running different tests and regressions.
--2) Verification of FBHub a unit in GPU by writing performance related tests.
+- 2) Verification of FBHub a unit in GPU by writing performance related tests.
--3) DRAM architecture related tests for FBPA .
+- 3) DRAM architecture related tests for FBPA .
--4) Flair understanding of various memory types HBM/Gddr5/Gddr5x/Sddr4 -5) Working now with 'High Speed Hub' team for functional and performance verification of the unit.
+- 4) Flair understanding of various memory types HBM/Gddr5/Gddr5x/Sddr4
+- 5) Working now with 'High Speed Hub' team for functional and performance verification of the unit.

 ### Projects worked upon
+- GPU Project
--
+- CPU Project